40M Nimród

 The 40M Nimród was a World War II Hungarian self-propelled anti-aircraft gun based on a license-built copy of the Swedish Landsverk L-62 Anti I SPAAG but with a new turret, and developed independently.
-Originally, it was intended to be used both in the anti-aircraft and tank destroyer roles, but it proved to be ineffective against Soviet tanks like the KV-1 tank.
-Therefore, it was primarily utilized against lightly armored vehicles and for air defense.
+Originally, it was intended to be used both in the anti-aircraft and tank destroyer roles, but it proved to be ineffective against heavily armored Soviet tanks like the KV-1.
+Therefore, it was primarily used against lightly armored vehicles and for air defense.

 Design

-The 40M Nimród was a license-built variant of the Landsverk L-62 Anti I SPAAG.
-The L-62 Anti I was based on the chassis of the Landsverk L-60 tank which was already produced under license in Hungary as the 38M Toldi.
+The 40M Nimród was a modified, license-built variant of the Landsverk L-62 Anti I SPAAG.
+The L-62 Anti I was based on the chassis of the Landsverk L-60 tank – the same tank that the Hungarian Toldi light tanks were also based on.

 The L-62 did differ though from the original L-60 chassis.
 It was longer and wider and had one more roadwheel per side.
-Besides that, the 40M Nimród differed on its own from the original L-62 Anti I design.
+The 40M Nimród also differed from the original L-62 Anti I design.
 While the chassis was basically the same as the L-62 Anti I, although utilizing parts from the 38M Toldi, the turret was modified to house one more crew member from the original 5 of the L-62 Anti I. The crew of the 40M Nimród consisted of six men: commander, driver, two loaders and two gunners.